RocketLeagueMapmaking/RL-docs/docs/guide/multiplayer/02_publishing.md

 ## SteamCMD

 The real way to get things done is with an official Valve program called SteamCMD.
-The support page may be found [here](https://developer.valvesoftware.com/wiki/SteamCMD). **Install it as the guide describes.** I recommend putting it within the Steam Program Files folder just to consolidate things.
+The support page may be found [on the Valve Developer wiki](https://developer.valvesoftware.com/wiki/SteamCMD). **Install it as the guide describes.** I recommend putting it within the Steam Program Files folder just to consolidate things.

 First, you should prepare a separate folder for Workshop uploads.
 This way you can track the versions you upload and have better compartmentalization.